GabeScott/standard-works-vault/General Conference/2001 April - The Work Goes On.md

 # The Work Goes On

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2001 General Conference*

+>*Let us be good people.
+Let us be friendly people.
+Let us be neighborly people.
+Let us be what members of The Church of Jesus Christ of Latter-day Saints ought to be.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/the-work-goes-on?lang=eng)